awsdocs/aws-codeartifact-user-guide/doc_source/get-set-up-install-cli.md

 1. Follow the instructions in [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) to install or upgrade the AWS CLI\.

 1. To configure the AWS CLI, see [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) and [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html)\.
+**Important**
 When you configure the AWS CLI, you are prompted to specify an AWS Region\.
-Choose one of the supported Regions\.
+Choose one of the supported regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/codeartifact.html) in the *AWS General Reference*\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codeartifact/latest/ug/get-set-up-install-cli.html)

 1. To verify the installation or upgrade, call the following command from the AWS CLI\.